Breslov Books In ENGLISH!

 Likutay Moharan - Volume 2 - Torah-teaching 39

-And therefore, there is certainly in every single thing that was created in the world the aspect of the tachlis [purpose].
-For in every single thing there is a beginning and an end, that is, the beginning from the place where it was emanated in the hishtalshelus [chain of emanation] until it was materialized and formed in this form and likeness.
-And there is also in it the aspect of the tachlis and the end, for which it was created, that is, that Israel can deepen their contemplation and know and understand the details of the beriah: in the structure of the limbs and the building and stature and likeness, and so forth, of every single thing, to contemplate in them the greatness of the Creator, blessed be He, and to serve Him, blessed be He, through this.
-And so higher and higher, until the tachlis.
-For every single thing has a connection to the tachlis, for which it was created, that through this thing, Israel can attain Him, blessed be He, and serve Him until that tachlis, where that thing is completed and connected to the tachlis.
+And therefore, certainly in every single thing that was created in the world there is the aspect of the tachlis, for in every single thing there is a beginning and an end—that is, the beginning from the place where it descended in the chain of descent, until it became materialized and came into being in this form and image.
+And there is also in it the aspect of the tachlis and the end, for the sake of which it was created—that is, that Yisrael can deepen their contemplation and know and reflect upon the details of the creation: in the structure of the limbs and the building and stature and image and so on, of every single thing, to contemplate in them the greatness of the Creator, blessed be He, and to serve Him, blessed be He, through this.

-And it is fitting for us to say this with bechiyah [weeping], with a third of tears, to weep and to long, to request and beseech before Him, blessed be He, when will we merit this, that we will have this daas [knowledge/consciousness], that we can know and recognize the Creator, blessed be He, from every single thing of this world in its detailed particulars, as mentioned above, until the tachlis, as mentioned above.
-And according to our lowly level now, and all of us, our faces are not beautiful at all [5], we need that Hashem, blessed be He, have mercy on us to give us a leader, a faithful shepherd, who can illuminate in us the knowledge mentioned above, so that we can serve Him, blessed be He, as is fitting and come to the tachlis, as mentioned above.
+And it is fitting for us to say this with weeping, with tears in threes, to cry and to long, to beseech and entreat before Him, blessed be He: When will we merit this—that we have this knowledge, that we can know and recognize the Creator, blessed be He, from every thing of this world in the details of details as mentioned above, up to the tachlis as mentioned above?
+And according to our present very low level, and we all have faces that are not beautiful at all, we need Hashem Yisborach to have mercy upon us, to give us a leader, a faithful shepherd, who can illuminate in us the aforementioned knowledge, so that we can serve Him, blessed be He, as is fitting and come to the tachlis as mentioned above.

-The six days are the beginning, in which everything was created, and Shabbos is the end and the tachlis, and so forth.
-And certainly, there is a difference between the creatures, for certainly there is a difference between what was created earlier and what was created on the sixth day, which is closer to Shabbos.
-And it is stated in books (Zohar, Vayakhel 204) [6], that “Six days Hashem made the heavens and the earth” (Exodus 31:17), that even the six days themselves were created, and they are in the secret of a circle to the inner point, which is Shabbos.
-But even so, there are differences.
+The six days are the beginning, in which everything was created, and Shabbos is the end and the tachlis, and so on.
+And certainly there is a distinction among the creations, for certainly there is a distinction between what was created first and what was created on the sixth, which is closer to Shabbos.
+And it is brought in the books that “Six days Hashem made the heaven and the earth” (Shemos 31[:17]), that even the six days themselves were created, and they are in the secret of a circle to the inner point, which is Shabbos (Zohar Vayakhel 204a).
+Nevertheless, there are distinctions.

-What our Sages, of blessed memory, said: It is better for a person not to have been created than to have been created (Eruvin 13), and similarly what is written: “And better than both is he who has not yet been” (Ecclesiastes 4:3)—the matter is astonishing: If so, why was he created?
-And certainly, these things are said only regarding this world, that according to the troubles of this world and the yissurim [sufferings] that people endure in this world, every single one, certainly it would have been better if he had not been created at all.
-But in the World to Come, certainly it is better that he was created, for through this specifically, one comes to the tachlis, as mentioned above.
-And even in this world—one hour of repentance and good deeds in this world is better than all the life of the World to Come (Avos, Chapter 4).
+What our Rabbis of blessed memory said: It is better for a person not to have been created than to have been created (Eruvin 13b); and similarly what is written (Koheles 4[:3]): “And better than both is he who has not yet been”—the matter is astonishing: And if so, for what was he created?
+And certainly these words are said only in this world, that according to the troubles of this world and the sufferings that people endure in this world, each one—certainly it would have been better if he had not been created at all.
+But in the World to Come, certainly it is better that he was created, for specifically through this they come to the tachlis as mentioned above.
+And even in this world—one hour of teshuvah and good deeds in this world is more beautiful than all the life of the World to Come (Avos ch.
+4).

 No comments: